EugenMayer/docker-wordpress-boilerplate-simple/README.md

 This boilerplate focuses on providing a simple, less technical way to run wordpress on docker

  - using official wordpress image and adding the `wp-cli` to it
+ - higher upload limit ( 64MB ) out of the box

 This image can be used for **production** or running it locally for development.
 You can easily also start it with an **Let's Encrypt SSL** support right away.